-Khao Phansa Day 2017 and 2018
+Khao Phansa Day 2023, 2024 and 2025 in Thailand

 Khao Phansa Day is a Buddhist holiday observed in Thailand on the first day following the full moon occurring in the eighth month of the Thai lunar calendar.

-Khao Phansa marks the first day of “Buddhist Lent,” a time when some observant Buddhists fast from such things as meat, alcohol, and tobacco.
+Khao Phansa marks the first day of “Buddhist Lent,” a time when observant Buddhists fast from such things as meat, alcohol, and tobacco.
 For the most part, only Theravada, rather than Mahayana, Buddhists observe Khao Phansa, and even many Theravada practitioners choose not to fast.

 Many monks enter monastic life on Khao Phansa Day, staying in monasteries and temples until the rainy season ends on Wan Ok Phansa Day.
-The number of rainy season, called “Vassas,” spent in isolation is the measure used to count how many years a Thai Buddhist monk “has been a monk.”
-After Vassa, Thai Buddhists celebrate the festival of “Kathina,” during which the common people bring donations to local temples, which often consist of new robes given to the monks.
+The number of rainy seasons, called “Vassas,” spent in isolation is the measure used to count how many years a Thai Buddhist monk “has been a monk.”
+After Vassa, Thai Buddhists celebrate the festival of “Kathina,” during which the people bring donations to local temples, which often consist of new robes given to the monks.

 - The very colourful Khao Phansa festival held in Saraburi.
 Here, at the shrine of the Buddha’s Footprint, many gather from all over Thailand to behold yellow-and-white flower offerings given to the monks as they ascend a stairway to footprint of Buddha.
 You may see worshippers wash the feet of monks to atone for their sins.
 Also, look for the Saraburi Candle Festival, where you can see uniquely carved candles lit and carried in a night-time parade.